 Tip: if you need to pick up a sim card when you arrive in Porto, then here’s a great comparison: best Portugal sim card for tourists.

 Breakfast at Lazy Breakfast Club

-First up on this Porto 2 day trip is The Lazy Breakfast Club and it’s one of the most Instagram-worthy breakfast spots in the city.
+First up on this Porto 2 day trip is The Lazy Breakfast Club and it’s one of the most Instagrammable places in Portugal and a worthy breakfast spot in the city.

 You’ll find an extensive menu filled with delicious things to eat.
 Whether you’re in the mood for fluffy pancakes, eggs benedict or a full English breakfast, The Lazy Breakfast Club does not disappoint.

 They have both outdoor and indoor seating.
 Inside you’ll be able to enjoy the quirky all-pink decor and outside is a great spot for people-watching.

 However, be warned that this restaurant is always in high demand.
 You’ll need to arrive early or book ahead via our website to secure a spot at this highly sought-after breakfast spot in Porto.